raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 * Last but not least, you can check the address that other peers see you with by running this command (if you don't know, the `|` is Alt Gr + 6):
 `$ bitcoin-cli getpeerinfo | grep  local`

 You should know see a list of unknown IP addresses.
-If you still see your true public IP somewhere, somethings wrong, as **one of your peers is currently connected with you outside of the Tor network, meaning that you're effectively deanonymized**.
+If you still see your true public IP somewhere, something is wrong, as **one of your peers is currently connected with you on clearnet, meaning that you're effectively deanonymized**.

 2. LND
-* The output of `lncli getinfo` ou `lncli getnodeinfo [YOUR_PUBKEY]` commands should not display your IP address anymore.
+* The output of `lncli getinfo` or `lncli getnodeinfo [YOUR_PUBKEY]` commands should not display your IP address anymore.

 ### Go a little further